 Unite represents a third of a million working women across industries and services in a wide range of jobs.

-Watch the Unite video for #IWD2020 showing women fighting back in the workplace and winning and look out for more on this year's event.
+Watch the Unite video for #IWD2020 showing women fighting back in the workplace and winning and look out for more on the next event.

 Unite welcomes progress on women’s equality that has been struggled for and achieved, but is concerned at continuing discrimination, unequal pay, harassment and violence against women, and the under-representation of women in leadership at all levels.